Why does my wedding website look like everyone else's — and how do I fix it?

 This is the part that catches most couples off guard.
 They've been meticulous about the flowers, the menu, the tablescape… and then handed guests a first impression that reads like a placeholder.
 Not because they don't care, but because no one framed the website as a design decision worth caring about.

 Guest experience doesn't begin at the venue.
 It begins the first time someone engages with anything that belongs to your wedding, and for most guests, that's the website.
 The emotional arc you want them to feel on the day itself has to start somewhere.
 Don’t leave it up to your stationery to do the heavy lifting solo.
+That's where intentional design comes in.
+And it doesn't have to mean starting from scratch.

-Breaking out doesn't mean starting from scratch — It means starting with a point of view
+Breaking out doesn't mean starting from scratch — it means starting with a point of view

 The couples whose wedding websites actually stand out aren't doing more, they're making decisions instead of accepting defaults.